content-left-bg.png

 Recreation students have an enjoyable course, learn lifelong skills and develop strong community relationships and partnerships.

-The aim of recreation is to develop skills in a wide variety of sports including Surf Lifesaving and develop skills in coaching and healthy choices.
+The aim of recreation is to develop skills in a wide variety of sports and fitness activities including Surf Lifesaving, rowing, beach sports, boxing, lawn bowls, Tennis and CrossFit and promote healthy choices that will set students up for a lifetime of physical activity.

 Contact Details